-The rise of social selling has changed the role of sales leaders.
-The most successful social selling teams share resources and contacts, and prioritize hitting organizational sales quotas over individual ones.
+The rise of social media has changed the role of department leaders.
+The most successful social media users share resources and contacts, and prioritize achieving organizational goals over individual ones.

-When sales teams work together, they magnify their effort.
-Individual sales reps:
+When teams work together, they magnify their effort.
+Individual revenue producers: